natfaulk/skeletonSport/readme.md

 The app runs as a desktop app using electron.
 [NodeJS](https://nodejs.org/en/) needs to be installed.
 At last update I was using v14.17 Download this repository `git clone https://github.com/natfaulk/skeletonSport`
-Install the dependencies `npm install`
+Install the dependencies (run from inside the skeletonsport folder) `npm install`
 Run the app `npm start`

 A few things to note: